Code-Institute-Submissions/PrezBala-ProjectThree-Battleships/README.md

 Python based game where the user can challenge the computer in a match of Battleships.

 <ol>
-<li>When the game is loaded it will prompt the user with a greeting and ask for a user name with the ASCII art displaying above </li>
+<li>When the game is loaded it will prompt the user with a greeting and ask for a user name with the ASCII art of a ship displaying above </li>
 <li>Once the user has entered there name the game will begin displaying both the user board and the computer board.
 On the users board the ships will be marked as '@'</li>
-<li>Players will have 10 guesses to hit the computers 5 ships, winner at the end of all the turns is the one with the most hit ships, if the player or computer hit all 5 ships first then they will be the winner.</li>
+<li>Players will have 12 guesses to hit the computers 8 ships, winner at the end of all the turns is the one with the most hit ships, if the player or computer hit all 8 ships first then they will be the winner.</li>
-<li>The question "Guess a battleship location" will appear with "Enter the row of the ship 1-6" input straight after, players will need to put a value between 1-6, after a valid input is put players will need to input a letter between A-F on the "Enter the column of the ship A-F" for another input</li>
+<li>The user will be prompted with a message "Please enter a ship row 1-8" and once entered they will be prompted with "Please enter a ship column A-H"</li>
-<li>After this is done computer will take a guess as well, both locations guessed by the computer and user will be processed, it will return a message stating whether the user hit, missed or guessed already, and will also state whether the computer hit or missed the users ship.
+<li>The computer will also take a guess and once made the user will be notified in the message stating if the user has hit or miss and also what cell the computer has made</li>
-If user already guessed the location the game will not continue until it enters a new location.</li>
+<li>The user will then be notified if they wish to continue playing with the options of "y/n" If the user select "y" the game will continue and the locations of where the guess for the ships that was made in the previous turn will now be updated on the board.
+If the user selected "n" then  a game over message will appear and conclude the game</li>
-<li>After this is done, players will be asked if they wish to continue, if 'Y' the board with updated locations will be printed, if users enter 'N' then the game will exit instantly and state "GAME OVER"</li>
+players board if the computer hit a ship on the players board.</li>
-<li>When the game continues the new board will be loaded with '~' for a missed target by either player, 'X' on the computers board if user hit the computers battleship and a '*' on players board if the computer hit a ship on the players board.</li>
+<li>The boards will be updated once the game is continued from the previous turns, if the user or computer hit a target it will be marked with "X" but if missed then a "-" symbol will appear on the board </li>
-<li>User will need to guess a new location and this process will be repeated until player or computer hits all ships first, or if they run out of turns the player with the highest hit ship count will win!</li>
+<li>The user will continue across all 12 turns and the process will repeat until either the user or the computer hit the most ships/all the ships first.
+The winner will be decided on who hit the most ships </li>
-<li>Game will state the winner and exit the game</li>
+<li>Once all turns are complete the game will announce the winner within the message notification</li>
 </ol>

 ### Home Page